How to Grow English Lavender

 - English lavender is the best for lavender for skincare and food recipes

-There are a few names for English lavender including common lavender and its scientific name, Lavandula angustifolia.
-Contrary to its more usual name, it’s not native to the British Isles and actually comes from the Mediterranean and the middle east.
-Places with long hot summers and wet winters.
-Even so, it thrives in Britain and some of the most popular varieties include:
+There are a few names for English lavender, including common lavender and its scientific name, Lavandula angustifolia.
+Contrary to its more usual name, it’s not native to the British Isles and comes from the Mediterranean and the Middle East.
+Places with long, hot summers and wet winters.
+Even so, it thrives in Britain and other temperate regions, and some of the most popular varieties include:

 - ‘Hidcote’, a compact dwarf variety with deep purple flowers